Saco, ME (SAO)

 - Track Ownership: Pan Am Railways

-On February 27, 2009, Saco opened its new $2.2 million train station with a ribbon-cutting ceremony.
-The station, which officials hope will boost tourism and economic activity, is said to be one of the first “green” stations in the Amtrak system.
+On February 27, 2009, Saco opened its new $2.2 million transportation center with a ribbon-cutting ceremony.
+Intended to help boost tourism and economic activity, it was one of the first “green” stations in the Amtrak system.
+In addition to an Amtrak waiting area, the station contains an office for Biddeford Saco Old Orchard Beach Transit (BSOOB Transit) which also serves the station.

 The station had been a long time coming.
 Former Saco Mayor Mark Johnston remarked that the project was started during his tenure in the 1990s, when Saco and Biddeford were vying to be the host city for the train station.
 It was a major achievement, Johnston said, to have the station located so centrally, between the two towns.
 Biddeford officials were recommending a site on the far side of Biddeford’s downtown, well out of walking distance from downtown Saco.
 Saco was awarded the location for Amtrak service in 1991.